Christoph Fahlbusch

 Native Design

-Creating a PR is usually a form-filling exercise.
-On small screens, that's tedious.
+Creating a PR is usually a form-filling exercise, which gets tedious on small screens.

 We inverted the model.
-Instead of asking for a title and description first, we show the code changes immediately when creating a PR from an existing branch on GitHub Mobile.
-We anchor the user in the "What" before asking for the "Why".
+Instead of asking for a title and description first, we show the code changes immediately when creating a PR from an existing branch.
+The user gets anchored in the "what" before anyone asks for the "why".

 Adaptive UI